cogentcore/core/docs/content/3-views/table-views.md

 # Table views

 Cogent Core provides interactive table views that allow you to display a slice of structs to users as a table and have them edit it.
-Users can use context menus and drag-and-drop to add, remove, and copy rows.
+Users can use context menus and drag-and-drop to add, remove, and move rows.
 Also, users can sort the table by clicking on columns.

 You can make a table view from any pointer to a slice of structs: